-Every year people ask us this question: Is it true that it always rains 90 days after fog?
-To the meteorologist, this is an unexpected question, because nowhere does such a rule appear in any textbook.
-While we always inform the questioner that this isn’t true, to our knowledge nobody has ever actually studied this question.
-In this blog post we put the legend to the test – does it actually rain 90 days after fog?
+Every year many people come up to us and ask this question: Is it true that it always rains 90 days after fog?
+To the meteorologist, this is an unexpected question, because nowhere does such a formula appear in any textbook.
+We usually reply no, albeit in a more polite fashion, although has anyone ever checked?

-While this seems like a fairly easy rule to test, it’s actually not so simple.
-For one, the 90-day “rule” varies depending on who you talk to.
-Some say 60 days, some say 80-90 days, some say 90-100 days, and some say something in between, so which is it?
+This is actually a very easy thing to check.
+We simply identify all days with fog, then check how many had rain 90 days later.
+However, it’s actually not so simple.
+For one, the 90-day rule varies by person.
+Some say 60 days, some say 80-90 days, some say 90-100 days, so which is it?
 Also, what is considered rain?
-Most people interpret this rule to mean a significant rainstorm is coming, but what qualifies as a significant storm?
-Is 13 mm (0.5 in) a big storm, or 25 mm (1.0 in), or 50 mm (2.0 in)?
+Most people interpret this to mean a significant storm, but what qualifies?
+Is 10 mm a big storm, or 20 mm, or 50 mm?
 Or does this mean any amount of rain?
+The uncertainty in the criteria is probably part of the reason this formula seems to work.

-One strange thing about this legend is its origin.
+One strange thing about this legend is that there doesn’t appear to be an origin to it.
 We tried to find out where this came from and why, but couldn’t find anything.
-If you have some idea where it comes from, we’d love to hear about it.